The Daggy Gallery

 taken 25ish years later.

-was taken in the early 1990s when my patch jacket was in its early incarnation -
+was taken in the early 1990s when my prized patch jacket was still in development.

-The car was my old Datsun 1200 which I was forced to drive because all my money was being spent on Batman collectables during this period - as evidenced by the Batman sticker in the back window.
-Plus you can see my desire for blonde hair was still in vogue at this point.
+The car was my old Datsun 1200 which I was forced to drive because all my money was being spent on Batman collectables - as evidenced by the Batman sticker in the back window.
+You can also see my desire for blonde hair was still in vogue at this point.

 Apparently the car was a rare one as it was uncommon for the roof AND boot to be covered in vinyl.
-Ironically every couple of years I'll still see a 1200 on the road, but none with this roof style.
+Funnily enough every couple of years I'll see a 1200 on the road, but certainly none with this roof style.

 my prime years.
-All in black with the blonde locks,
+All in black with the blonde locks trying

-In 1989 I moved out of home into a house with my girlfriend, suddenly I discovered the reality of living without my mum who used to do everything for me was harder than I thought.
+In 1989 when I was 22 I moved out of home into a house with my girlfriend, suddenly I discovered the harsh reality of living without my mum who used to do everything for me.

 Needless to say the relationship didn't last and after two years we separated.
-As I couldn't stay in the house on my own, I moved into a two bedroom unit in Brunswick and from here I discovered independence and learning to fend for myself (except for cooking which I still can't do).
+As I couldn't stay in the house on my own, I then moved into a two bedroom unit in Brunswick and from here I learned both independence and how to fend for myself - except for cooking which I still can't do.

 So here's the pic of me as a self supporting Dag.
-As of 2016, I still own the waistcoat, jeans and the boots.
+As of 2019 I still own the waistcoat and the boots.

 of those funny moments on my mate Robbie's film shoot of